 |Federal Way School District »The Family and Community Partnership Office focuses on a continuous loop of input, feedback and insight from the parents we serve by creating a variety of outreach platforms that meet the needs, expectations and requests of our parents.
 League of Education Voters Foundation »The League of Education Voters Foundation works to create an education system that gives all children in Washington State the opportunity to attain an excellent education.
 Washington’s children are our first and most important constituents.
 Sound Child Care Solutions »Sound Child Care Solutions' mission is to educate children for life by deeply integrating child-centered, high quality, anti-biased, early childhood education with excellent business practices.

 Basic Computer Classes Help Low-income Parents Manage Their Children's Education

 New Futures provides a broad range of services for children and families in four low-income apartment complexes in South King County.
 Ninety percent of the families served by New Futures don’t have computers at home, and even more of them are recent immigrants or refugees who struggle with language barriers.
 For these parents, getting involved in their children’s education is a daunting notion.
 To encourage the use of computers as a tool for managing their children’s education—for emailing teachers, learning about school events and even monitoring grades and attendance—New Futures offers basic computer classes for parents.
 The organization also brings school representatives in to meet with parents and provides family advocates who accompany parents to school meetings and help them contact teachers as needed.

-66% of K-12 students in King County’s Roadmap Region (SE/SW Seattle, South King County) are youth of color and 58% are low-income.
+20% of K-12 students in King County’s Roadmap Region (SE/SW Seattle, South King County) switched schools within the last year.